 Gender equality is one of the key challenges facing society today.
-Across the world it manifests in many ways including in pay, employment opportunities and access to education.
+Across the world it manifests in many forms, including pay, employment opportunities and access to education.

-The United Nations Sustainable Development goals (SDGs) look to tackle some of today’s biggest global issues and SDG 5 aims to tackle the issue of gender equality.
+The United Nations Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues and SDG 5 aims to address the issue of gender equality.

 Top five universities for gender equality

-Western Sydney University was awarded an employer of choice for gender equality by the Federal Government's Workplace Gender Equality Agency.
-The institution has held this title for the past 14 years.
+Western Sydney University was named an Employer of Choice for Gender Equality by the federal government’s Workplace Gender Equality Agency.
+The institution has held this title for the past 15 years.

 Western is also dedicated to combating sexual violence on campus through the development of a respectful relationships education programme to be implemented across the Australian university sector.